Information on choosing your courses.

 Please look at our sortable course-list.
 Note that you are normally expected to take "year 3 courses" (they may be level 9 or level 10).

 There are also some course, combinations of which are compulsory for most degrees.
 The System Design Project (SDP) is a group project; it is a double weight course, carrying 20 credit points.
 There is also the Informatics Large Practical which carries 10 credit points.
 Finally, there is a 10 credit point course on Professional Issues (PI), which is compulsory for fully accredited degrees.
-Also note that Computer security and/or IAML are compulsory on some of the degrees.
+Also note that Computer security is compulsory for the CS and SE degree while IAML is compulsory on some of the degrees.

 Degrees are specified via Degree Programme Tables.
 You should follow the constraints laid down by the relevant Degree Program table and ensure that there is no timetable clashes.
 Again, this is you responsibility.